Tasha Oswald, PhD

-As an autism therapist and respected autism expert, Dr. Oswald works with teens and adults who are neurodiverse with autism traits or a diagnosis.
+As an autism therapist and respected autism expert, Tasha works with teens and adults who are neurodiverse with autism traits or a diagnosis.
 She finds it an honor and a joy to play a role in helping them gain skills, confidence, and inspiration to move forward in their adult life.
-Dr. Oswald truly enjoys getting to know them as individuals.
+Tasha truly enjoys getting to know her clients as individuals.
 And, she deeply values their uniqueness and all that they bring to this world!

 Tasha is passionate about facilitating groups for high-functioning individuals with autism.
 She has created a unique group therapy opportunity to best suit the needs of her clients.
-First, she begins by selectively placing clients in a group with similar individuals who share your skills and interests.
-This fosters a sense of connections between group members so they will feel more comfortable and connected with each other.
-Then, she teaches social skills, self-help and self-advocacy skills, and coping strategies to help her clients cope with navigating life on the autism spectrum.
+First, she begins by selectively matching clients to a group of other individuals who have similar challenges, skills and interests.
+This fosters a sense of connection between group members so they will feel more comfortable together.
+Then, she teaches social skills, self-help and self-advocacy skills, and coping strategies to help her clients navigate life on the autism spectrum.

-She is also dedicated to working with parents and other caregivers who wish for a brighter future for their teenager or adult son or daughter with autism traits.
+She is also dedicated to working with parents and other caregivers who wish for a brighter future for their teenager or adult child with autism traits.

 Alex received her Bachelor's degree in Psychology from Azusa Pacific University.
 Then, she went on to receive her Master's degree in Child Development and Family Studies with a specialization in Marriage and Family Therapy from Purdue University.

 She has prior experience working in the mental health field as a therapist and understands that taking the first steps in starting the therapy process can be scary.
 So, Alex will be right there with you to support you as you navigate the beginning of your therapy journey.

 Licensed Psychologist (#30005)